 We’re attracted to the word because it sounds fancy, regal and quite literally, exclusive.
-In the arena of emerging artists, premieres are often revered as some sort of magical key to unlocking popularity, however few artists who ask for them understand exactly what they are, how to get them, and the reality of their value.
+In the arena of emerging artists, premieres are often revered as some sort of magical key to unlocking popularity, however, few artists who ask for them understand exactly what they are, how to get them, and the reality of their value.

 You cannot get a premiere if you have no exclusive content to give.
 If you have an unreleased track, music video, or album that you are willing to stream, you may want to consider a premiere as part of your release strategy.
 Note that other content (photos, lyric videos, behind the scenes extras) are not usually content that a blog has any interest in premiering.
-The release of those assets require different tactics.
+The release of those assets requires different tactics.

 Talent and creative genius aside, everything is easier when you are connected to the right people.
 This is why hiring a well-connected publicist can be a valuable decision if you are looking to secure a premiere on influential sites that will give you what you are looking for out of a premiere (more on this later).
 Your mid-tier blog is featuring about 2% of the material they receive on a daily basis, and not all of these submissions are for a premiere.
 If you want to stand out in an editor’s 2,000 email deep inbox, it helps to have someone reaching out on your behalf who already has a great relationship with them.

-Whether you have a publicist or are pitching for a premiere yourself, the process is very similar.
+Whether you have a publicist or are pitching for a premiere yourself, which is entirely possible, the process is very similar.
 Due to the fact that you are offering exclusive content to a site, you must pitch each outlet one by one.
 In other words, it is very bad form to offer two sites the same content simultaneously.
 You must wait to either hear back or feel like you’ve given the site enough time to get back, before reaching out to the next site.
 Start with your loftier goal sites and work your way down from there.
 How long you wait between pitches depends on your relationship with the site, your past experience reaching out, it’s size, and the probability that you will be featured on it.
 A great publicist will have a good understanding of these things.

 As mentioned previously, a premiere can be a great component in a larger PR strategy.
 Think about your track, your video, your EP and how you want to utilize them.
 Each asset is not in need of a premiere.
 A good strategy is looking at want you have to work with and then figuring out the best way to move the pawns to achieve your ultimate goal.
 Pigeons and Planes had a great conversation with three industry professionals and EIC/Founder of P&P, Eric Moore, about the impact of digital PR and the vital need for smart strategy versus premiere accumulation.
 You can read the article here.